hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250612060v1-organizational-adaptation-to-generative-ai-in-cybersecurity-a-system.md

 ---
 layout: default
-title: Organizational Adaptation to Generative AI in Cybersecurity: A Systematic Review
+title: "Organizational Adaptation to Generative AI in Cybersecurity: A Systematic Review"
 ---

 # Organizational Adaptation to Generative AI in Cybersecurity: A Systematic Review